lmamakos/unifi2mqtt/README.md

 ## Compatibility information

-This code will only work with python 3.6 and above due to its use of f-strings.

-It has only been tested under GNU/Linux with a Unify controller 5.9.29 and a hue bridge API version 1.28.0.
+This code was only tested with python 3.5 and above under GNU/Linux with a Unify controller 5.9.29 and a hue bridge API version 1.28.0.

 ## Usage
 ```